Jermane Mayberry

-Jermane Timothy Mayberry (born August 29, 1973) is a former American football offensive guard in the National Football League (NFL).
-He was drafted in the first round of the 1996 NFL Draft by the Philadelphia Eagles.
+Jermane Timothy Mayberry (born August 29, 1973) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He was selected in the first round of the 1996 NFL draft by the Philadelphia Eagles.
 During the beginning of his career, Mayberry played several positions along the offensive line before settling in at right guard for the majority of his tenure.
 His solid play was recognized with a bid to the Pro Bowl after the 2002 season.
 After the 2004 season, Mayberry signed with the New Orleans Saints, where he retired before the 2006 season.

-Early years
+Early life

 Mayberry attended Floresville High School in Floresville, Texas and lettered in football and basketball there.

 College career

 At Texas A&M University Kingsville, Mayberry was a consensus Division II All-America selection and a two-time All-Lone Star Conference pick at left tackle.

 Professional career

 Mayberry decided to retire during the 2006 season while he was on the injured reserve list.